DiamondMVC/Diamond/README.md

 * Database Integration & Object Relational Mapping
 * Websockets
 * Specialized Routes (Can fetch resources external internal or local)
+* Backup Functionality (Certain files, paths etc. can be backed up.
+Custom backup services can be added to.)
+* Support for cookie consent and cookie rules, which can easily support the EU cookie law.

 ### Views (WebServer)